squeezer44/squeezer44/README.md

 I hope you're just as fascinated by Open Source, data and Python as I am.
 I'm always interested to find the story behind the data.

-If you want to contact me feel free either to follow this repo (you'll find more news and interesting stuff in the nearer future) or to create a ticket.
-[It's easy to do that there](https://github.com/squeezer44/squeezer44/issues).
+If you want to contact me feel free to follow this repo or to contact me via Twitter.

 In my free time, I'm reading a lot of literature and do a lot of outdoor sports.